Festivals

 Midlothian Science Festival

-Over two weeks each October, the Midlothian Science Festival runs enjoyable science activities across the region appealing to a large, diverse audience of all ages and backgrounds, from professionals to novices, from science enthusiasts to the merely curious.
+This year's Midlothian Science Festival is bringing science to you with a digital programme of hands on activities, talks, shows and more between 17th and 25th October that appeals to a large, diverse audience of all ages and backgrounds, from professionals to novices, from science enthusiasts to the merely curious.